rafayet-git/pvd-image-steganography/README.md

 An image steganography program that will allow you to encode and decode images with any text!

-Written in C++ using the FreeImage library
+Written in C++ using the OpenCV library

 ## How it works